port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

       ...
   ```

-- The `kind` key is a specifier for an object from the Gitlab API:
+- The `kind` key is a specifier for an object from the GitLab API:

   ```yaml showLineNumbers
     resources: